 In July, Kingfisher completed the sale of Superdrug to Kruidvat Beheer BV and new stores opened in prime retail pitches generating a more indulgent health & beauty shopping experience.

 In February, Superdrug announced its biggest ever promotional initiative with the launch of the 'Big Deal' leaflet.
 The 'Big Deal' leaflet targets over 5.75 million households nationwide and reaches 1 in every 3 households in Superdrug's catchment area.
 The leaflet communicates all key activity happening at Superdrug including new lower prices, promotions and new product launches.
 In October, Superdrug's parent company, Kruidvat Holdings sold its retail interests to A.S.
-Watson, an international retailer and manufacturer, who is part of the multinational conglomerate, Hutchison Whampoa.
+Watson, an international retailer and manufacturer, who is part of the multinational conglomerate, CK Hutchison Holdings (Hutchison Whampoa).

 In January 2003, Gerard Hazelebach replaced Liz Wright as managing director of Superdrug.
 Gerard joined Superdrug from ICI Paris XL, Kruidvat's perfumery business.

 In April 2003, the company teamed up with 3G to open the first 3 store within a Superdrug store, giving new and existing customers the ideal opportunity to experience video-mobiling (over 200 3 stores to date).

 In September 2003, Superdrug opened the doors to its first trial store that reflects the new brand concept in the Bullring Centre Development.

 Euan Sutherland appointed Chief Operating Officer and the start of Superdrug's five year plan to reposition itself as the UK's leading fashion led beauty & health retailer, an investment programme launched to refresh 85 per cent of the store chain.

 Superdrug announces its intention to have up to 1000 stores by the end of 2009.